notothen/LBEG_documentation/Stacks/README.md

 ## Preparing, demultiplexing and filtering the data
 1. Do the steps 1 to 9 of the protocol as explained above (points 1 to 5 of the *De novo* analysis part of this document).

+You can remove the folders ```stacks.denovo``` and ```tests.denovo``` from the tree structure they only concern the *De novo* analysis.

 2. Do the steps 12 and 13 of the protocol.
 In order to run the *bwa index* command on the VSC you can use a script looking like ```Example/scripts/index_bwa_trem.pbs```

 Be careful to the prefix you are choosing for the output database, you will need it after (```-p bwa/tre_ber``` in the script)

 ## Working on a subset of samples for parameter testing
-3. It was the step 15-B of the protocol but the pstacks command that is needed no longer works.
-So, the only way to test the parameters is to do it with the *de novo* method as above (points 7 to 9).
+3. It was the step 15-B of the protocol but the *pstacks* command that is needed no longer works.
+In any case in the reference-based analysis this step is not used to choose parameters, it just allows to check the quality of the data further.

 ## Running Stacks on the full dataset
 4. Do the steps 16 and 17-B-(i).
 In order to align your samples on your reference genome with the *bwa mem* command on the VSC you can use a script looking like ```Example/scripts/alignment_bwa_trem.pbs```

 5. Do the steps 17-B-(ii) and (iii) of the protocol.

 6. As I explained above the *pstacks* command no longer exist.
-Hence, you can not do the steps 17-B-(iv) to (vii) of the protocol.
+Hence, you cannot do the steps 17-B-(iv) to (vii) of the protocol.
 Instead you need to use the *gstacks* command like in the script ```Example/scripts/stacks_bwa_trem.pbs```.

 ## Filtering genotypes and exporting the data
-7. Finally, as the *De nove* analysis, you can do the step 21 of the protocol (points 12 of the *De novo* analysis part of this document).
+7. Finally, as the *De novo* analysis, you can do the step 21 of the protocol (points 12 of the *De novo* analysis part of this document).